cleentfaar/CLWindmillBundle/README.md

 using the same DIC and templating patterns that are already provided by the framework.
 Since I use the Symfony Framework for almost all of my own projects, it has become much easier to just adopt my work on their fundamentals.

-Like my other projects, I'm also using to learn working with some techniques I haven't used before.
+Like my other projects, I'm also using this to learn working with some techniques I haven't used before.

 For this project, a few of them are:
 - Make it easy to configure different templates for different sections of a chess game
 - Check out other goals in the library's documentation [here](https://github.com/cleentfaar/windmill).